WOLFRAM LANGUAGE TUTORIAL

-The ability to treat the names of functions just like other kinds of expressions is an important consequence of the symbolic nature of the Mathematica language.
+The ability to treat the names of functions just like other kinds of expressions is an important consequence of the symbolic nature of the Wolfram Language.
 It makes possible the whole range of functional operations.

-Ordinary Mathematica functions such as Log or Integrate typically operate on data such as numbers and algebraic expressions.
-Mathematica functions that represent functional operations, however, can operate not only on ordinary data, but also on functions themselves.
-Thus, for example, the functional operation InverseFunction takes a Mathematica function name as an argument, and represents the inverse of that function.
+Ordinary Wolfram Language functions such as Log or Integrate typically operate on data such as numbers and algebraic expressions.
+Wolfram Language functions that represent functional operations, however, can operate not only on ordinary data, but also on functions themselves.
+Thus, for example, the functional operation InverseFunction takes a Wolfram Language function name as an argument, and represents the inverse of that function.

 The result obtained from InverseFunction